-BigHouse Foundation was founded in 2009 as the dream of two college students to impact the world of foster care in a positive way.
+BigHouse Foundation was founded in 2009 as the dream of two college students to positively impact the world of foster care.
 After being personally exposed to the needs these children and families have, they knew they could no longer sit back and do nothing.
 BigHouse now focuses on serving families in two ways, by providing resources and building relationships.

 Our mission is to connect the needs of foster families with the generosity of the community through the love of Jesus Christ.
 We aim to impact the lives of children in foster care in a positive way through meeting their needs and serving their foster families.
 We are passionate about advocating for these families and educating the community on the needs of children in the foster care system.

 Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.
 James 1:27

 To impact our local foster care community in a positive way.

 To provide support that sustains current foster and adoptive families.

 To walk alongside foster and adoptive families as they navigate the world of foster care and adoption.

 To provide opportunities and experiences of a typical childhood for children in foster care.

 To create opportunities for families to build relationships with others in the foster care community.

 In 2007, just after my husband Blake and I were married, my parents became foster parents in Lee County.
 Their experience of foster care, and later, adoption from foster care, opened my eyes to the often-overlooked experiences of children caught in this system.
 While finishing my undergraduate degree in human development, I recognized my calling to serve foster families by offering community support for their physical, emotional and spiritual needs.
 Thus began the dream of BigHouse, an organization to meet these needs through the generosity and support of the community.